backstreetbrogrammer/05_Persistence/README.md

 Also, we can call the methods like `ObjectOutputStream.defaultWriteObject()` and `ObjectInputStream.defaultReadObject()` to invoke the default Java serialization process inside `writeObject()` and `readObject()` methods respectively.

+### Chapter 14 - Using ObjectStreamField

+In case of `transient` keyword, we chose which member fields (primitive and reference) of a class SHOULD NOT participate in serialization and deserialization process.
+This is also called as **blacklisting**.

+Using `ObjectStreamField` class and `ObjectOutputStream.putFields` and `ObjectInputStream.readFields`, we can choose which member fields (primitive and reference) of a class SHOULD participate in serialization and deserialization process.
+This is also called as **whitelisting**.

+Ideally **whitelisting** should be preferred over **blacklisting** as we have full control on which fields to serialize or not.